Ars-Digitale/java-21-study-guide/docs/module-07/threads.md

 These two terms are often confused but describe different concepts.

-- Concurrency: Multiple threads are in progress during the same time interval, possibly interleaved on a single CPU core.
+- **Concurrency**: Multiple threads are in progress during the same time interval, possibly interleaved on a single CPU core.
-- Parallelism: Multiple threads execute simultaneously on different CPU cores.
+- **Parallelism**: Multiple threads execute simultaneously on different CPU cores.

 Java supports concurrency independently of hardware parallelism.
 Even on a single-core system, Java threads can be concurrent through time slicing.